Glen Moore

 Glen Moore (born October 28, 1941) is an American jazz bassist, who occasionally performs on piano, flute and violin.

 Moore was born in Portland, Oregon, United States.
 His performing career began at age 14 with the Young Oregonians in Portland, where he met and played with Native American saxophonist, Jim Pepper.
 He graduated with a degree in History and Literature from the University of Oregon.
-His formal bass instruction started after college with Jerome Magil in Portland, James Harnett in Seattle, Gary Karr in New York, Plough Christenson in Copenhagen, Ludwig Streicher in Vienna and Francois Rabbath in Hawaii.
-His main instrument is an upright bass which was made by Klotz in Tyrol around 1715.
+His formal bass instruction started after college with Jerome Magil in Portland, James Harnett in Seattle, Gary Karr in New York, Plough Christenson in Copenhagen, Ludwig Streicher in Vienna, and Francois Rabbath in Hawaii.
+Moore's main instrument is an upright bass that was made by Klotz in Tyrol around 1715.
 He mostly plays it in a personal unique tuning, using a low and a high C string.

-Moore is a founding member of Oregon, but worked also regularly with Rabih Abou-Khalil, Vasant Rai, Nancy King and Larry Karush.
+Moore is a founding member of the group Oregon, but worked also regularly with Rabih Abou-Khalil, Vasant Rai, Nancy King and Larry Karush.